 “Over the past 5 years, hard cider has been the fastest-growing craft beverage in the U.S.,” said Michelle Miller with Wisconsin’s Center for Integrated Agricultural Systems (CIAS).
 “With increasing prices for cider apples, less focus on the fruit’s cosmetic appearance, and new community ties to a local beverage, the emerging cider industry offers opportunities for increasing economic, environmental, and social sustainability in the North Central region.
 Unfortunately, inadequate information about cider apple varieties and market preferences limit growers’ ability to tap cider’s potential.”

-Miller has been working with a participatory research team to better understand the growing hard cider industry.
-They surveyed hard cider makers to learn more about industry trends, apple sourcing, marketing, and distribution to find opportunities with her eye on rural development.
-Building on Matt Raboin’s previous SARE-supported research on identifying apple varieties for hard cider, Miller received a $29,999 NCR-SARE Partnership Program grant in 2017 to work with local apple growers to identify 40 apple varieties with potential for sustainable cider production.
+Miller has been working with a participatory research team to understand the growing hard cider industry.
+They surveyed hard cider makers to find opportunities with an eye on rural development.
+They looked at industry trends, apple sourcing, marketing, and distribution.
+Building on Matt Raboin’s previous SARE grant on apple varieties for hard cider, Miller received a $29,999 NCR-SARE Partnership Program grant in 2017 to work with local apple growers.
+The team identified 40 apple varieties with potential for sustainable cider production.

-The team assessed the cider properties of each variety through laboratory and sensory evaluation and identified market preferences through focus group research and cooperation with the Seed to Kitchen Collaborative, a University of Wisconsin program that connects plant breeders to farmers and chefs to create well-adapted vegetable varieties for local production.
+The team assessed the cider properties of each variety through laboratory and sensory evaluation.
+They identified market preferences through focus group research and cooperation with the Seed to Kitchen Collaborative, a University of Wisconsin program that connects plant breeders to farmers and chefs.

 It turns out there are a number of cider apples that fall in the mid-range of flavor, according to Miller.
 Some notable findings from the team’s analysis include: